mcmurtrs/WoodsCreek/README.md

 ![image](https://user-images.githubusercontent.com/49656044/160974332-ca7210b1-3813-4116-aa9a-531981f9a31c.png)

 # Methods for Model Comparisons
-- Step 1: Use FVS_Input_Files to run FVS and WRDM with default parameters.
+- Step 1: Use FVS_Input_Files to run FVS and WRDM with default parameters
+- Step 2: Select the following years for output:
 ![image](https://user-images.githubusercontent.com/49656044/163603749-135c28c2-aec8-4521-89c6-eef7c13ade92.png)

-- Step 2:
+# Methods for Actual Data Calculations
+- Using the "basal_area_calculations.Rmd file.
+- Inputting basal area calculations for each year from the `WC Final 2020 - 08_05_20_CLEANED_FVS_INPUT.xlsx` file and running calculations within R.
+- Basal area calculations are exported from R into individual excel files within the "Actual_Data" directory.